B-Helgeson/RPS-Multiplayer/README.md

 Inside the code, each player is assigned as either "mario" or "luigi", for the purposes of tracking player1 and player2, but this isn't exposed to the player.

-The chatbox is fully functional.
+The chatbox is fully functional and scrolls to bottom of page.

 Keywords: Bootstrap, Firebase, jQuery, Game, Chat